moleculerjs/site/source/docs/0.15/caching.md

 > [Try it on Runkit](https://runkit.com/icebob/moleculer-cacher-example2)

 ## Cache keys
-The cacher generates key from service name, action name and the params of context.
+The cacher generates keys from service name, action name and the params of context.
 The syntax of key is:
 ```
 <serviceName>.<actionName>:<parameters or hash of parameters>